 Dive deeper into the various sales approaches you can use to start a relationship off on the right foot.

 In the presentation phase, you actively demonstrate how your product or service meets the needs of your potential customer.
 The word presentation implies using PowerPoint and giving a salesy spiel, but it doesn’t always have to be that way—you should actively listen to your customer’s needs and then act and react accordingly.

 Perhaps the most underrated of the seven steps of a sales process is handling objections.
 This is where you listen to your prospect’s concerns and address them.
 It’s also where many unsuccessful salespeople drop out of the process—44% of salespeople abandoning pursuit after one rejection, 22% after two rejections, 14% after three, and 12% after four, even though 80% of sales require at least five follow-ups to convert.
 Successfully handling objections and alleviating concerns separates good salespeople from bad and great from good.

 In the closing stage, you get the decision from the client to move forward.
-Depending on your business, you might try one of these three closing strategies.
+Depending on your business, you might try one of these three closing techniques.

 - Alternative choice close: Assuming the sale and offering the prospect a choice, where both options close the sale—for example, “Will you be paying the whole fee up front or in installments?” or “Will that be cash or charge?”

 - Extra inducement close: Offering something extra to get the prospect to close, such as a free month of service or a discount

 - Standing room only close: Creating urgency by expressing that time is of the essence—for example, “The price will be going up after this month” or “We only have six spots left”